noamtarshish/noamtarshish/README.md

 Hey there!
-I'm Noam Tarshish, a Third-year Software and Information Systems Engineering student at Ben-Gurion University (BGU). 🎓 Welcome to my GitHub repository, where I'm passionate about coding and Cyber Security and building various projects in different programming languages! 💻
+I'm Noam Tarshish, a Fourth-year B.Sc. & First-year M.Sc.
+Software and Information Systems Engineering student at Ben-Gurion University (BGU). 🎓 Welcome to my GitHub repository, where I'm passionate about coding and Cyber Security and building various projects in different programming languages! 💻

 Currently, I'm working on expanding my programming and Cyber Security skills and exploring exciting projects.
 I believe that continuous learning and collaboration are essential, and GitHub provides the perfect platform for sharing my progress with the community.